ml-yj/MyPlayer/THIRD_PARTY_NOTICES.md

 - Copyright: Copyright (c) 2021 Yifu Zhang
 - Notice: the ByteTrack license text is preserved in `src/ByteTrack/LICENSE`.

-## External Dependencies Not Vendored In This Repository
+## External Dependencies

 ### Qt

 - Website: https://www.qt.io/
-- License: available under commercial and open-source license options.
+- License: commercial and open-source license options are available from Qt.
 - Notice: if distributing Qt runtime libraries or plugins, comply with the selected Qt license terms.

 ### FFmpeg

 - Website: https://ffmpeg.org/
-- License: FFmpeg is commonly LGPL, but specific builds can become GPL or include nonfree components depending on configuration.
+- License: FFmpeg is commonly LGPL, but specific builds can become GPL or include nonfree components depending on build options.
 - Notice: if distributing FFmpeg binaries, verify the exact build configuration and include the required license notices.

-### CUDA Toolkit and NVIDIA Runtime Libraries
+### CUDA Toolkit And NVIDIA Runtime Libraries

 - Website: https://developer.nvidia.com/cuda-toolkit
 - License: NVIDIA software license terms.
-- Notice: CUDA and related NVIDIA runtime files are not part of this repository.
+- Notice: CUDA headers, libraries and runtime files are not part of this repository.

 ### ONNX Runtime